 Alternate Character Interpretation: Not so much the characters as the writers.
 Gerry Conway has been credited by many as killing her off because he preferred Mary Jane, but the official story is that they wanted a shocking death, and Gwen was the only one who would be shocking enough.
 So, its down to two interpretations: A case of Die for Our Ship, or a case of Stuffed In The Fridge.

-Complete Monster: Take a wild guess.
+Complete Monster: The Green Goblin established himself as a completely monstrous individual with this story.
 As if killing poor Gwen wasn't enough, the Goblin completely mocks the value of her life.
 The point is driven home when the Goblin gets completely pissed after Spidey (supposedly) destroys his glider, and starts to cry even harder for revenge.
 Spidey calls him out for acting in such an entitled way when he just killed his girlfriend.
 The Goblin then says the little chestnut of calling Gwen "a simpering, pointless girl who never did more than occupy space".
 Cue Spider-Man beating the crap out of him.

-Crowning Moment Of Awesome: Spidey's subsequent No-Holds-Barred Beatdown of the Green Goblin after Gwen dies.
+Spidey's No-Holds-Barred Beatdown of the Green Goblin after Gwen dies.
 Keep in mind, Spidey is sick during this fight (only a cold, but still), and yet he manages to wipe the floor with the Goblin.
 He was that pissed!

 On a meta level, the fact that the writers managed to permanently kill a major character convincingly.

 Not to mention, Mary Jane's Character Development shows brilliantly when Peter, in his despair, lashes out at her and tells her to leave him alone.
 She refuses.

 Like You Would Really Do It: Averted - the writers made it absolutely clear that Gwen Stacy was dead for good.
 The same applied to Norman Osborn until he was resurrected over twenty years later.